sam-hilliard/blog-posts/008-useful-css-functions-for-responsive-design.md

 }
 ```

-In the preceding example, a div is created whos padding will
+In the preceding example, a div is created whose padding will
-grow depending on the viewport height, but will not shrink
+grow depending on the viewport height but will not shrink
 past `1rem`.
 This is great if you want to avoid responsive
 units from squishing your elements too much.